 Act 88 of 2012 (formerly House Bill 3 and Senate Bill 344) ("Act 88") was signed into law on July 5, 2012.
 Act 88 authorizes "public-private" transportation partnership arrangements in the Commonwealth.
 The law allows the Commission, among other public entities, to enter into public-private partnerships for the construction of transportation infrastructure and facilities and for the lease of such facilities through long-term agreements.
-Act 88 prohibits a lease of the Turnpike
+Act 88 prohibits a lease of the Turnpike Mainline without the further express approval of the General Assembly.
+However, the law does not restrict the Commission from entering into public-private partnership agreements which do not involve granting substantial oversight and control over the Turnpike Mainline to another entity, nor does it limit or preempt in any way the Commission's ability to enter into certain types of public-private partnership agreements currently allowed under its Enabling Acts.
+The Public Private Transportation Partnership Board, established pursuant to Act 88, has issued an Implementation Manual & Guidelines for Public-Private Transportation Partnerships.

-The information contained on such website link is not incorporated by reference in this Appendix A.
+3 The information contained on such website link is not incorporated by reference in this Appendix A.